 This kind of default mainly affects the appearance, but with little influence on the strength and impact toughness of plastic parts.

-The structural silver streak is characterized in that when the process conditions are fixed, the distribution shape and position of the silver wire are also fixed, and the silver wire is generally always distributed along the injection direction, and the positions where the silver streaks occurs are mostly behind the positions with abrupt cross sections.
+The structural silver streak is characterized in that when the process conditions are fixed, the shape and position of the silver wire are also fixed.

 Because the structural silver streaks are caused by sudden change of cross-section and serious uneven wall thickness .
 As a result, the surface of the plastic parts often has faults such as depression and shrinkage, and sometimes even generates bubbles inside the plastic parts somewhat.

-If the failure cannot be eliminated by improving the injection speed or increasing the injection pressure, improving the plastic part structure and the mold venting system could be solutions.
+If the silver streaks cannot be eliminated by improving the injection speed or increasing the injection pressure, improving the plastic part structure and the mold venting system may work.